 In respect of receivables, the Company is exposed to significant credit risk exposure to its related parties.
 Contract receivables are 100% due from its related parties because the Company's construction projects are concentrated on the projects provided by its related parties.
-Based on historical information about customer default rates management considers the credit quality of contract receivables that are not impaired to be good.
-Some of the unimpaired contract receivables are past due as at the end of the reporting period.
+Based on historical information about customer default rates and by an analysis of the related parties' current financial position, adjusted for factors that are specific to the related parties (including possible offsetting of outstanding liability with the debtor), the Company considers the credit quality of contract receivables that are not impaired to be good.